Ilayda Altuntas, Ph.D.

 B.F.A. in Plastic Arts (Painting, Sculpture & Ceramics), Yeditepe University

-She teaches undergraduate teacher-preparation courses and graduate seminars in arts-based and sensory ethnographic research methods.
-She also serves as the Program Coordinator of the Saturday Art School in the Art and Visual Culture Education (AVCE) program at the University of Arizona, where she mentors pre-service teachers and oversees program planning and curriculum development.
+She teaches undergraduate teacher-preparation courses and graduate courses in arts-based and sensory ethnographic research methods.
+She is the Program Coordinator of the Wildcat Saturday Art School in the Art & Visual Culture Education (AVCE) program at the University of Arizona, where she mentors pre-service teachers and oversees program planning and curriculum development.
 She currently serves as the Chair for the Seminar for Research in Art Education (SRAE) at the National Art Education Association 2025-2027.

 Dr. Altuntas’ research has been published in NAEA News; the International Review of Qualitative Research (IRQR), and the International Journal of Arts-Based Educational Research (iJABER) , reflecting her ongoing contributions to sound-based inquiry in the art education field.

-Before her time in higher education, she worked in NYC's Public School System; and taught Art History and Visual Art classes (in the South Bronx, Harlem, and Manhattan districts).
-She also worked at Pratt Institute's Saturday Art School for five years; supervised the Saturday Art School at IU Bloomington and Saturday Art Program at Penn State.
+Before her time in higher education, she worked as a K-12 Visual Art Teacher in NYC's Public School System; and taught Art History and Visual Art classes (in the South Bronx, Harlem, and Manhattan districts).
+She also worked at Pratt Institute's Saturday Art School K-12 for five years; supervised the Saturday Art School at IU Bloomington and Saturday Art Program at Penn State.
 She has experience with edTPA NY licensure processes; her students' work was displayed in the P.S.
 Art 2016 exhibition at The Metropolitan Museum of Art, Manhattan Borough's Art Festival 2016, and MoMA in April 2017.

 She received her M.S. in Art and Design Education from Pratt Institute (Brooklyn, NY) and wrote her master's thesis on the experiences of art facilitators in NYC's detention centers, with a focus on the work of The Drama Club NYC, a non-profit organization that brings improvisational theater and performative experiences to NYC's incarcerated youth.
 She also served on the New York State Juvenile Justice Coalition board for a year.
 In addition, she holds a double-major B.F.A. with high honors in Plastic Arts (Painting, Sculpture & Ceramic) and Fashion & Textile Design from Yeditepe University, Istanbul.